 Async Monitoring & Webhooks for CouchDB _replicator Pipelines

-CouchDB does not natively emit HTTP webhooks for _replicator state transitions.
-Instead, it exposes the _changes feed on the _replicator system database, which serves as a reliable, append-only event bus.
-By consuming this feed asynchronously with ?feed=continuous and ?include_docs=true, engineering teams can route replication lifecycle events (scheduler states such as running, completed, crashing, and failed) to downstream services, message queues, or internal event routers.
-This pattern replaces fragile cron-based polling with deterministic, push-driven state machines, which is critical for mobile backend engineers managing thousands of concurrent client sync sessions.
+CouchDB does not natively emit HTTP webhooks for _replicator lifecycle events.
+Instead it exposes the _changes feed on the _replicator system database as a reliable, append-only event bus.
+By consuming that feed with feed=continuous and include_docs=true, you can route scheduler states — initializing, running, pending, crashing, completed, and failed — to your own infrastructure and replace fragile timed polling with a deterministic, event-driven state machine.

 {